deeenes/bioinfo-tools/README.md

 These are not Python related but generic.
 * http://simplystatistics.org/ - Nice blog from statistics teachers of John Hopkins University and Harvard University
 * http://varianceexplained.org/ - Another nice blog from data sciencist David Robinson
+* http://www.data-imaginist.com/ - Webpage of data analyst Thomas Lin Pedersen, author of ggraph.
+* http://sachaepskamp.com/ - Webpage of Sacha Epskamp, author of qgraph.
+Some good tutorials and a nice dissertation.
+* http://www.traag.net/ - Webpage of Vincent A Traag, who made available louvain community detection for Python igraph, plus some other tutorials.

 ## IDEs (integrated development environments)
 IDEs help you to keep track of files in your project, their history, dependencies, testing, outputs, etc.